 - DAISI complies with the Australian Taxation Office (ATO) guidelines in relation to the claiming of deductabilities, fundraising guidelines and donors obligations regarding acceptance and non-acceptable of funds.

 - DAISI complies with the Department of Foreign Affairs & Trade (DFAT) guidelines in relation to the claiming of Recognised Development Expenditure (RDE) calculations & deductabilities.

 - DAISI works in partnership with many organisations including welfare and faith based organisations, government and non-government organisations in the delivery of its services.

-- DAISI will not financially support the delivery of political, religious or welfare activities, either directly or via its partners.
+- DAISI will not use donated money to financially support the delivery of political, religious or welfare activities, either directly or via its partners.

-- DAISI staff must perform a partner capacity assessment prior to entering into a Memorandum of Understanding with any partner in the South Pacific and complete the relevant section to confirm that the partner does not engage in evangelistic and/or political activities.
+- DAISI staff must perform a partner capacity assessment prior to entering into a Memorandum of Understanding with any partner in the South Pacific and complete the relevant section to confirm that the partner does not use donated money intended for development projects for the use in evangelistic and/or political activities.

-- Monitoring processes for South-Pacific projects must include an assessment to ensure that no DAISI resources have been used, or are planned to be used, for welfare, political or religious activities.
+- Monitoring processes for South-Pacific development projects must include an assessment to ensure that no DAISI development resources have been used, or are planned to be used, for welfare, political or religious activities.

-- If reports that DAISI funds are being utilised for welfare, political or religious activities by partner organisations or their staff are received by DAISI’s management team, then DAISI management must immediately investigate allegations and act, if necessary, to suspend the partnership.
+- If reports that DAISI development funds are being utilised for welfare, political or religious activities by partner organisations then DAISI management must immediately investigate allegations and act, if necessary, to suspend the partnership.